leohaanpaa/Projects/README.md

 # Projects
-- Minimal usage of any kind of help
+- Tutorials from videos or tries with minimal usage of any kind of help
 - Aim to have some kind of UI/GUI